Deploy Ghost and MySQL using Docker Compose

 Create the persistent MySQL container

-We need to create a persistent MySQL container before we will start our Ghost.
-We will create a docker-compose.yaml which will be extended during this post.
-To make the data persistent we will use a named Docker volume called mysql-volume.
-The data from /var/lib/mysql (path inside our MySQL container) will be mounted in the volume.
+which will be extended during this post.
+To make the data persistent we will use a named Docker volume called mysql-volume

 We use the official MySQL Docker image which offers us the possibility to use environment variables.

-content of docker-compose.yaml:
+content of docker-compose.yaml

 We can deploy the MySQL container: